 Willka T'ika Children's Fund

-Take a look at these heart-warming videos of the Quechua children we supported in 2023.
-This holiday season, we returned to Q’eros, Paru Paru, and Chumpe Pokkes to deliver cake and hot chocolate to over 200 children.
-We are currently building greenhouses to help these communities grow fresh vegetables for their children.
+In August, 2024, we celebrate 30 years of Empowering Quechua Children.
+Read our Impact Report or listen to our recent Impact Presentation in Spanish.
+Take a look at these heart-warming videos of the Quechua children we support.
+This year we returned to Q’eros, and Paru Paru to deliver school supplies, cake and hot chocolate to over 200 children and to build greenhouses to help these communities grow fresh vegetables for their children.

 CLICK IMAGE ABOVE FOR LARGER and MORE IMAGES